ivanpmartell/masters-thesis/docs/getting_started.rst

   git clone --recurse-submodules -j8 https://github.com/ivanpmartell/masters-thesis.git

-For our scripts to work, we needed sci-kit learn's safe indexing to work with pytorch datasets.
+For our analysis script to work, we needed sci-kit learn's safe indexing to work with pytorch datasets.
 Therefore, the following snippet to `sklearn.utils.safe_indexing` should be added:

 .. code-block:: python